adnan-ctrlV/1-ProdGrade-RAG-Assistant/README.md

-# 🤖 Company AI Assistant
+# 🤖 AI RAG Assistant

 A production-grade RAG (Retrieval-Augmented Generation) system that lets you chat with your company documents/policies using AI.